 Central bankers and suppliers will share their views on the effectiveness of Level 1 features and how the industry can get the most out of these features.
 New ideas will be shared for inspiring public involvement.
 Could banknotes still serve their purpose without Level 1 features?
 Perception studies will be shared to provide more insight on the topic.

-A list of planned and confirmed presentations will be available closer to the conference, so please check back regularly.
+The list of confirmed presentations will be available closer to the Banknote 2018, so please check back regularly.
 We hope you find the links below helpful for either refreshing your memory of previous presentations or as a useful tool for anticipating the presentation quality of Banknote 2018.

 To view the agenda from Banknote 2016, please click here>>>